Terms and Conditions of Confidentiality between the parties

 b) All Parties mutually agree not to in any way publicly disparage, call into disrepute, defame, slander or otherwise criticise the other parties reputation or such other parties' subsidiaries, brokers, affiliates, successors, agents, contractors or officers.

 c) The parties mutually agree to bind each other to this agreement.

-It is agreed as follows.
+It is agreed.

-1 Confidential Information means this Agreement and all information of the Discloser which is disclosed to or otherwise comes to be known by the Recipient, whether before or after the date of this Agreement, which is in fact or which is reasonably regarded by the Discloser as confidential to the Discloser.
+1 Confidential Information means this Agreement and all information of the Discloser which is disclosed to or otherwise comes to be known by the Recipient, whether before or after the date of this Agreement, which is in fact or which is reasonably regarded by the Discloser as Confidential to the Discloser.
 This includes but is not limited to information relating to technology, processes, products, specifications, inventions or designs used or developed by the Discloser, trade secrets and know-how and information of a commercially sensitive nature.